iennacca/test.cloudseed/README.md

 # Overview

 CloudSeed was built to provide a simple, solid F# project base.

+* ADDENDUM : This is a test clone from the original CloudSeed project by Hamilton Greene.

 CloudSeed is split into three primary services: